ohata-toast/RDS-FOR-POSTGRESQL/en/db-instance.md

 ### Backup

 You can set up a database of DB instances to periodically back up, or you can create backups at any time with console.
 During the backup, the performance might degrade.
-We recommended that you back up at a time when the service load is not high so as not to affect the service. 백업으로 인한 성능 저하를 원치 않으면 읽기 복제본에서 백업을 수행할 수 있습니다.
+We recommended that you back up at a time when the service load is not high so as not to affect the service.
+If you don't want performance degradation from backups, you can perform backups on a read replica.
 Backup files are stored in internal backup storage and are charged based on backup capacity.
 We recommend that you enable periodic backups to prepare for unexpected failures.
 For a detailed description of backups, see [Backup and Restore](backup-and-restore/).

 ### Default Notification